 It was not only Helkiah’s brother-in-law and father who were clergymen, however.
 His older brother Samuel also entered the church.
 Although the two men lived very different lives, I can see parallels between them.
 The brothers were born only a year apart, and I find it hard not to believe that they would have been close growing up.
 Both brothers attended Cambridge.
 Like his younger brother Helkiah, who at times struggled with his governing professional body (the College of Physicians), Samuel encountered complaints from the church courts.
 The records of both institutions show that the brothers were equally vociferous defendants of their own actions.
 Both men, in the course of their careers, became published authors of some fame.
 Ultimately, however, time was kinder to the memory of Samuel Crooke, who passed away one year after his younger brother.
 Although Helkiah died relatively poor and friendless, Samuel’s funeral was attended by “many hundreds,” far more than the church could hold.

 On a lighter note, the entry on Helkiah’s tutor John Bois provides an amusing anecdote.
 Bois was a Greek scholar who is now best remembered for his work on the King James Bible, which he helped translate and annotate.
-Crooke initially studied with Bois for his BA degree at Cambridge, but after a brief stint at the University of Leiden, Crooke returned to England to continue his medical degrees.
-Back at Cambridge, Crooke began his study of medicine with Bois, who had originally “thought of studying medicine but, imagining he had every disease of which he read, gave it up” in favor of Greek; Bois’s biographer amusingly describes the scholar’s attitude toward his own health as “a fetish” (David Norton, ODNB).
+Crooke initially studied with Bois for his BA degree at Cambridge, but after a brief stint at the University of Leiden, Crooke returned to England to earn his MD.
+Back at Cambridge, Crooke resumed his study of medicine with Bois, who had originally “thought of studying medicine but, imagining he had every disease of which he read, gave it up” in favor of Greek; Bois’s biographer amusingly describes the scholar’s attitude toward his own health as “a fetish” (David Norton, ODNB).
 Surely, if nothing else, Crooke’s early medical training was fastidious.